VictorDarvariu/academic/README.md

 `author_website`: [optional] url to the external website of the author.
 If `author_website` exists, it is added in the about layout and in the footer (if `author_display` is `true`).

-`twitter_username`: [optional] your Twitter username.
+`bluesky_username`: [optional] your Bluesky username.
 If it exists, your account will be linked in the "call to action" boxes (homepage and posts), in the footer and on the about page.

 `github_username`: [optional] your Github username.
 If it exists, your account will be linked in the footer and on the about page.